Engin-Boot/pong-stage-Logan111/Stage0/Game_play.md

 ### Scenario: how to choose a winner

-  Given the players are already in game and having some scores
+  Given players are already in game and having some scores

   When any player score becomes equal to 9 and game stops